Orange-OpenSource/Orange-Boosted-Bootstrap/README.md

 ### Running documentation locally

 1. Run through the [tooling setup](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/blob/v4-dev/docs/4.0/getting-started/build-tools.md#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
+2. Run `npm install` to install Node.js dependencies.
-2. Run `npm run test` (or a specific NPM script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
+3. Run `npm run test` (or a specific NPM script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
-3. From the root `/Orange-Boosted-Bootstrap` directory, run `npm run docs-serve` in the command line.
+4. From the root `/Orange-Boosted-Bootstrap` directory, run `npm run docs-serve` in the command line.
-4. Open `http://localhost:9001` in your browser, and voilà.
+5. Open `http://localhost:9001` in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/home/).